Development in Rents (housing)

 The statistics measure the development in rent (housing).
 The survey has been carried out since the 1950s.
-Until 1982 the information was collected by personal interviews.
-After a new sample was drawn in 1982 the information has been gathered by questionnaires sent to the owners or administrators of the dwellings.

 The statistics show the development in rents before and after rent subsidies.
 The average development in rent before rent subsidies is used for the consumer price index and the average development in rent after rent subsidies is used for the index of net prices.